liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     <add-default-resource>true</add-default-resource>

-Alternatively, the portlet can be placed alone on a hidden portal page, and then use a portlet URL referring to the plid of the hidden portal page.
+Alternatively, you can be place the portlet alone on a hidden portal page and then use a portlet URL referring to the plid of the hidden portal page.
 This approach would be more appropriate for portlets that perform security-sensitive actions.

 #### JavaScript Concerns [](id=javascript-concerns-liferay-portal-6-2-dev-guide-04-en)